Jason Ryles

+He has also coached rugby union as an assistant with both England and Australia.

 Playing career

 In 2000, Ryles made his National Rugby League debut, playing for the St. George Illawarra Dragons.
 At the end of the 2001 NRL season, he went on the 2001 Kangaroo tour.
 In June, 2008, St. George Illawarra announced Ryles had signed with French Super League club, Catalans Dragons for two years commencing in 2009.

 Ryles returned to the NRL in 2010 with the Sydney Roosters and was part of the team that made the Grand Final that season.
 However, after a disappointing 2011 season for the Sydney Roosters, his contract was terminated one year before its expiry.
 He subsequently signed with the Melbourne Storm for the 2012 season.
 Melbourne, who were the minor premiers in 2011, cited Ryles' experience as a major factor in his signing.
 He played in the Melbourne Storm's 2013 World Club Challenge win over Leeds.

+Representative career

 Ryles had played fifteen Tests for Australia and represented the New South Wales Blues on eight occasions.